Warbo/chriswarbo-net/projects/ivory/radicals.md

 ---
-title: "A New Numeric Tower: Radicals"
+title: "Ivory: Radicals"
+packages: ['racketWithRackCheck']
 ---

 > To be radical is to grasp things by the root